Jan. 6 hearing promises ‘surprising’ details before election

 Unlike past hearings, this one is not expected to feature live witnesses, though the panel is expected to share information from its recent interviews — including testimony from Ginni Thomas, the conservative activist and wife of Supreme Court Justice Clarence Thomas.
 She was in contact with the White House during the run-up to Jan.
 6.

 Fresh information about the movements of then-Vice President Mike Pence, who was presiding over the joint session of Congress on Jan.
-6 and was rushed to safety, is also expected to be divulged, according to a person familiar with the committee’s planning who was not authorized to discuss it publicly and requested anonymity.
+6 and was rushed to safety, is also expected, according to a person familiar with the committee’s planning who was not authorized to discuss it publicly and requested anonymity.

 For weeks the panel has been in talks with the U.S. Secret Service after issuing a subpoena to produce missing text messages from that day.
 Former White House aide Cassidy Hutchinson described being told by a White House aide about Trump angrily lunging at the driver of his presidential SUV and demanding to be taken from his rally to the Capitol as the mob formed on Jan.
 6.

-Some in the Secret Service have disputed Cassidy’s account of the events, but it is unclear if the missing texts that the agency has said were deleted during a technology upgrade will ever be recovered.
+Some in the Secret Service have disputed Hutchinson’s account of the events, but it is unclear if the missing texts that the agency has said were deleted during a technology upgrade will ever be recovered.
 The hearing is expected to reveal fresh details from a massive trove of documents and other evidence provided by the Secret Service.

 The committee plans to show new video footage it received from the Secret Service of the rally on the White House Ellipse.
 Trump spoke there before encouraging his armed supporters to march to the Capitol and “fight like hell.”